meilisearch/gatsby-plugin-meilisearch/README.md

 ### 🚀 Run Gatsby

 To use this plugin you need to have a Gatsby app.
-If you don't have a Gatsby app, you can either run the [playground present in this project)(#link) or create a [Gatsby](https://www.gatsbyjs.com/docs/quick-start/) project.
+If you don't have one, you can either run the [playground present in this project)(./playground/README.md) or create a [Gatsby](https://www.gatsbyjs.com/docs/quick-start/) project.

 Let's run your app: